ytanimura/yotabaito-2.0/README.md

 ## Files and directories

-Since a folder contain only markdowns, we will not put README.md in each folder, but will explain the entire contents here.
+Since a folder contains only markdowns, we will not put README.md in each folder, but will explain the entire contents here.

 ### `docker`